dannng/dannng.github.io/docs/glossary.markdown

 - [Logical Acquisition/Copy[(https://www.leva.org/wp-content/uploads/2019/10/SWGDE-Glossary.pdf)] (SWGDE Digital & Multimedia Evidence Glossary): page 12

 ### Magnetic media
 Storage objects that store data using magnetic particles scattered over a magnetized surface.
 Data is written to and read from such media using read/write heads in tracks and sectors.
-The simplest examples feature a single surface (e.g. a floppy disk, a tape cartridge), while more complex examples feature multiple magnetic surfaces in a stack (2.5" or 3.5" large capacity hard drives).
+The simplest examples feature a single surface (e.g., a floppy disk, a tape cartridge), while more complex examples feature multiple magnetic surfaces in a stack (2.5" or 3.5" large capacity hard drives).

 Examples include: floppy disks, internal hard drives, external hard drives, tape-based media